 Who can be a mortgage or loan guarantor?

-• have a separate bank account to the borrower – you may be able to guarantee a loan for a spouse or partner, but only if you have separate bank accounts
+You may be able to guarantee a loan for a spouse or partner.
+But you must have separate bank accounts.

 How much would I have to pay back on a mortgages or loan?